 We are going to guess that you know what heated seats are.
 Yes, they are a bit indulgent, but on really cold days, you count your blessings that your seats warm up.

-How about heated steering wheels?
+How about ?
 As with heated seats, it’s a pleasure to feel heat emanating from your cars steering wheel on cold days.
 No more wearing bulky gloves when driving in the sub-freezing temperatures.

 3. Massaging Seats